nlp-waseda/comet-atomic-ja/README.md

 ## Models

-We finetune the Japanese [GPT-2](https://huggingface.co/nlp-waseda/gpt2-small-japanese) and [T5](https://huggingface.co/megagonlabs/t5-base-japanese-web) on the built graph.
+We finetuned the Japanese [GPT-2](https://huggingface.co/nlp-waseda/gpt2-small-japanese) and [T5](https://huggingface.co/megagonlabs/t5-base-japanese-web) on the built graph.
 The models are available at Huggingface Models:

 - [nlp-waseda/comet-gpt2-small-japanese](https://huggingface.co/nlp-waseda/comet-gpt2-small-japanese)